*Updated October 19 2021

 These tips are to help with problems connecting your Nintendo 64 console to your TV and problems with playing your games on the console.

 Please make sure your AV cables are properly connected and match the color of the corresponding AV jacks and that your TV is on the corresponding input channel (not channel 3 or 4).
+If you do not have AV jacks on your TV, you will need an AV to HDMI converter with cable pak, which you can purchase from DKOldies here.

 Always blow into your system and in the open end of your game prior to playing to remove any loose particles of dust.